paulw11/Seam3/README.md

 ```swift
 var smStore: SMStore
 ```
-- For iOS9 and earlier, add a store type of `SeamStoreType` to your app's NSPersistentStoreCoordinator and assign it to the property created in the previous step.
+- For iOS9 and earlier or macOS, add a store type of `SeamStoreType` to your app's NSPersistentStoreCoordinator and assign it to the property created in the previous step.
 ```swift
 do
 {